-- The keys to successful use of hearing protection products are;
+- The keys to the successful use of hearing protection products are;

 - Comfort – product must provide continued comfort for extended use.

-- Communication – product must allow user to hear conversation and warning signals while working in toxic noise environments.
+- Communication – product must allow users to hear conversation and warning signals while working in toxic noise environments.
 This is critical to worker performance and safety.

 - Education – users must be educated on the proper use of their hearing protection devices and the dangers of not wearing their hearing protection.